-These easy homemade Spiced Apple Waffles are best served warm with maple apple cranberry sauce and whipped cream.
-It’s an awesome breakfast for weekends or holidays.
+Serve these warm Spiced Apple Waffles with maple apple cranberry sauce and whipped cream.
+Make this homemade waffle recipe for weekend breakfasts or holidays.

 *This post was sponsored by Crunch Pak apples.
 I am partnering with them as a blog ambassador creating delicious apple recipes.
 All opinions are 100% my own.

 A few weeks ago my husband was out of town for a work trip, so the kids and I were on our own making dinner.
 If you have been around here very long, you know that meant our main dinner maker was gone.
 I don't mind making dinner, and I'm not bad at it.
 But given the choice between making dinner or dessert, I'm going to go for dessert every single time.

 I decided to let the kids choose what things they wanted for dinner that week.
 Our youngest absolutely loves this Spicy Chicken and Rice Soup with slices of cheese on the side, so I knew he would be asking for that again.
 Don't tell him that I substituted this Easy Cauliflower Rice in it though.
 Making it lean and green can be our little secret.

 Our daughter doesn't mind eating healthy foods, but her choices for the week were Spicy Parmesan Ranch Chicken Tenders with fries and breakfast for dinner.
 Total comfort food both nights!